This 1 Computer and Technology Stock Could Beat Earnings: Why It Should Be on Your Radar

 Life and the stock market are both about expectations, and rising above what is expected is often rewarded, while falling short can come with negative consequences.
 Investors might want to try to capture stronger returns by finding positive earnings surprises.

 Now that we know how important earnings and earnings surprises are, it's time to show investors how to take advantage of these events to boost their returns by utilizing the Zacks Earnings ESP filter.

 The Zacks Earnings ESP, Explained

-WCC has an Earnings ESP figure of 8.88%, which, as explained above, is calculated by taking the percentage difference between the $2.69 Most Accurate Estimate and the Zacks Consensus Estimate of $2.47.
-Wesco International is one of just a large database of stocks with positive ESPs.
-These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+By taking the percentage difference between the $1.29 Most Accurate Estimate and the $1.24 Zacks Consensus Estimate, Apple has an Earnings ESP of 3.96%.
+Investors should also know that AAPL is just one of a large group of stocks with positive ESPs.
+All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Now that you know how to use the Zacks Earnings ESP to your advantage, make sure to check out the Earnings ESP Home Page for even more earnings related strategies to create a winning portfolio.

 Find Stocks to Buy or Sell Before They're Reported